 Non-CoreView user

 Users without a CoreView account, but who have accounts in the organization’s Microsoft 365 tenant, can be selected as reviewers.
-In such cases, CoreView provisions a temporary account with restricted access limited to the assigned Access Review tasks, using Microsoft 365 authentication.
-When assigned tasks are completed, access is revoked until they are assigned to another review.
+In such cases, CoreView provisions an account with restricted access limited to the assigned Access Review tasks, using Microsoft 365 authentication.

 Access Review lifecycle